2i2c-org/docs/user/interface.md

 - **Jupyter Notebook**: `/tree`
 - **RStudio**: `/rstudio`

-Note that your 2i2c Hub administrator can also configure the **default** interface that users see.
+Note that a Hub Administrator can also configure the **default** interface that users see.
 In addition, you can configure the interface that **nbgitpuller links** point to, see [](../../admin/howto/nbgitpuller.md) for information about nbgitpuller links.